Philogicatician/obsidian-firefly-theme/README.md

 ## 📦 About this Version
 ![Release Badge](https://img.shields.io/github/v/release/lazercaveman/firefly-obsidian-theme)

 This is is slightly modified version of the Firefly Theme.
-Some things are slightly edited to fit my (Phil's) tastes.
+Some things (heading colors, spacing, formatting on blockquotes) are slightly edited to fit my (Phil's) tastes.
 All credit should really go to [lazercaveman](https://github.com/lazercaveman).
 All the info below is from lazercaveman's ReadMe file and may be out of date since I don't plan to maintain these notes.
 Check his [original version](https://github.com/lazercaveman/obsidian-firefly-theme) in case you're having trouble with stuff.

 ## 📥  How-To Install the Firefly Theme into Obsidian